 CBID alumni have been awarded more than $5.8 million in prize/grant money for their medtech inventions.
 Many students have gone on to be involved in biomedical innovation start-ups after graduation, while others have launched careers in consulting, bioengineering, academia, and other related fields.

-The CBID medical devices graduate program welcomes online applications until January 5.
+The CBID medical devices graduate program welcomes online applications through January 1.
 An undergraduate degree in mechanical, chemical, electrical, or materials engineering is helpful, although not required, to be considered for our biomedical innovation program.
 We also encourage applicants with backgrounds in bioengineering, pre-med studies, and other related fields.